 TRUST AND AGENCY FUNDS - FEDERAL AND 17400

-OTHER SPECIAL ACCOUNTING PROCEDURES
+OTHER - SPECIAL ACCOUNTING PROCEDURES

-(Revised 5/1987)
+(Revised 05/2022)

-Each Trust and Agency Fund—Federal and Other (with the exception of the Special Deposit Fund) was established for a special purpose and is accounted by only one agency.
-Therefore, no special accounting procedures relating to these funds are prescribed in this Manual.
+Each Trust and Agency Fund - Federal and Other (except for the Special Deposit Fund) is established for a specific purpose and accounted for by one agency/department.
+Therefore, the State Administrative Manual (SAM) does not provide detailed accounting procedures for this fund type.

+The Department of Finance, Fiscal Systems and Consulting Unit (FSCU) may issue special instructions to ensure the proper recording and reporting of certain funds in this category.
+When such instructions have been issued, they will remain applicable except that:

-Where special instructions memoranda have been issued by the Fiscal Systems and Consulting Unit, Department of Finance, or its predecessor in the Department of General Services, these instructions are still applicable except that (1) accounts prescribed in SAM 7600 will supersede those shown in such memoranda and (2) procedures regarding income accounting prescribed in SAM 8200 will supersede those shown in such memoranda unless the fund is of a type requiring accrual of collectible operating income earned regardless of when collectible.
-Funds requiring accrual of collectible operating income earned regardless of when collectible normally account for operating income as it is billed throughout the year and will continue to accrue income at the time and to the extent they now do.
+Accounts prescribed in SAM Chapter 7600 will supersede those shown in such instructions.

+Procedures regarding income accounting prescribed in SAM Chapter 8200 will supersede those shown in such instructions except for funds that use the accrual basis of accounting to record operating income.
+Funds of this type normally account for operating income as it is billed throughout the year, regardless of when cash is received (see SAM Section 7440).

+When no special instruction has been issued by FSCU, agencies/departments will use the following guidelines:

-Where such memoranda have not been issued, general procedures described in SAM Sections will be followed, as well as Journal Entries described in SAM 10500 to the extent that they are applicable, modified for the use of some different General Ledger accounts as prescribed in SAM 7600—except that procedures regarding income accounting prescribed in SAM 8200 will not be used if the fund is of a type requiring accrual of collectible operating income earned regardless of when collectible.
+General procedures prescribed in SAM Sections 7000 to 8900.
+However, procedures regarding income accounting prescribed in SAM Chapter 8200 will not be used if the fund requires that operating income be recorded on an accrual basis.

+Journal entries described in SAM Chapters 10500 and 10600 to the extent that they are applicable.